nestauk/dap_tutorials/prodigy_demo/multiple_tasks_recipe/README.md

 - using the `choice` (*i.e.* classification) recipe to classify the discourse as positive, negative or neutral;
 - Creating a checkbox using HTML code to identify if the user posting is being sarcastic.

+These workarounds depend on your usecase and are up to you to design when you're thinking about your labelling task.

 The NER task can be easily implemented using `ner_manual` and the free text by using `text_input` block.

 The code for this can be found in `multiple_tasks_annotation_setup.py` and `html_checkbox.html`.